The stable trees revisited: Line-breaking constructions for discrete trees

 This result gives us a general strategy to study expectations and probabilities associated to our discrete line-breaking construction: first, we use the tower law to reduce the problem to studying a conditional expectation given $\hat{\bm D}$.
 Then we observe that this conditional expectation is some (deterministic) function of $\hat{\bm D}$.
 Finally, using the measure change, we replace $\hat{\bm D}$ with an i.i.d.\ sequence of size-biased distributions and insert a factor of $\Theta_m^n$ into the expectation.

 As an example, consider the length $Y_1^n$ of the first stick in the construction.
 (We define the length of a stick to mean the number of edges it contains).
-We note that $Y_1^n = C_1 - 1$, so in particular the first stick has length at least $k$ (i.e.\ it consists of $k+1$ vertices and $k$ edges) iff the first $k$ steps in the algorithm are all growth events.
+We note that $Y_1^n = C_1 - 1$, so in particular the first stick has length at least $k$ iff the first $k$ steps in the algorithm are all growth events.
 Conditionally given $\hat{\bm D}$, we see \begin{itemize} \item The first step is a growth event with probability 1; \item Given that the first $j - 1$ steps are all growth events, we have $\# H_{j-1} = \sum_{i=1}^{j-1}(\hat D_i - 1)$, and so the $j$th step is also a growth event with probability $1 - \frac{\sum_{i=1}^{j-1}(\hat D_i - 1)}{n-j}$. \end{itemize} It follows that

 Taking any $m \geq k$, and setting $f(x_1, x_2, \dots, x_m) = \prod_{j=1}^k\left(1-\frac{\sum_{i=1}^{j-1}(x_i-1)}{n-j}\right)$, the measure change result applied to $f$ implies that